-- 5.13.
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
 Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?

-There are policies but there are some deficiencies in their implementation.
+There are policies that are effectively implemented.

 - 5.14.
-Use of policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage - 5.14.1 Is your State Party using policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage?
+Use of policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage - 5.14.1 Is your State Party using policies and strategies agreed by the World Heritage Committee or the World Heritage General

+Assembly to set national policies or strategies for the protection of the cultural and natural heritage?